kcmercer/web-sprint-challenge-advanced-state-management/README.md

 In this challenge, you will build a Smurfs village database utilizing Redux as your state management system.
 Build this challenge from the ground up using what you have learned about state management.

 ## Project Setup
-* [ ] Run npm install to install your dependencies.
+* [COMPLETE] Run npm install to install your dependencies.
-* [ ] Run npm start to run your frontend and backend code automatically.
+* [COMPLETE] Run npm start to run your frontend and backend code automatically.
-* [ ] Note your backend code will run automatically when your run npm start.
+* [COMPLETE] Note your backend code will run automatically when your run npm start.
 There is no need to separately run a server.js file and no means to test the server through postman or the browser.
 Feel free to ignore any messages related to MSW or mock service workers.

 ## Project Instructions